StKuehn/OpenWME/README.md

 However, Weber-Maxwell electrodynamics is also excellently suited for the modeling and analysis of electromagnetic waves.
 In this respect it goes beyond the limits of Weber electrodynamics, which is included as a subset.
 The relation to Maxwell electrodynamics is that the Weber-Maxwell force is the general solution of Maxwell's equations for point charges, provided that one interprets Maxwell's equations in an adequate way.

-The theoretical foundations are described here:
+The theoretical foundations are described [here](https://www.quantino-theory.org).

-* Steffen Kühn, "Inhomogeneous wave equation, Liénard-Wiechert potentials, and Hertzian dipoles in Weber electrodynamics", Electromagnetics, vol. 42, no. 8, pp. 571-593, 2022, [Journal](https://www.tandfonline.com/doi/abs/10.1080/02726343.2022.2161709) and [Free Preprint Version](https://www.techrxiv.org/articles/preprint/20222304)
-* Steffen Kühn, "Interpretation of the Solution of Maxwell’s Equations for a Moving Hertzian Dipole", Progress In Electromagnetics Research C, vol. 135, 121-130, 2023, [Journal](https://test.jpier.org/PIERC/pier.php?paper=23041404)
-* Steffen Kühn, "The Importance of Weber–Maxwell Electrodynamics in Electrical Engineering", IEEE Transactions on Antennas and Propagation, vol. 71, no. 8, pages 6698-6706, 2023, [Journal](https://ieeexplore.ieee.org/document/10134544) and [Free Preprint Version](https://www.techrxiv.org/articles/preprint/21776546)
-* Steffen Kühn, "Analytical Solution of Maxwell's Equations for Arbitrarily Moving Point Charges and its Application for Ultra-Fast, High-Quality Simulation of Electromagnetic Fields", Preprint, 2023, [Preprint](https://www.techrxiv.org/articles/preprint/24087840)

 OpenWME is currently in the alpha stage.

 ## Usage